 No. The debuff is Priest-specific and will not prevent your other Priests from applying Power Word: Shield on the same target.

 Contrition in its current state is pretty abysmal.
-In Patch 8.1, it receives a round-about buff because of the reduction in Atonement transfer, but so did Shadow Covenant (a better choice in comparison).
 Currently, you should never be taking Contrition in PvE content.

 Halo vs. Divine Star vs. Purge the Wicked?

 Halo, Divine Star, and Purge the Wicked are all very close in overall value.
 The talent you pick is going to depend on, and will change heavily based on, the encounters/content you are doing.
 Please refer to our Talent Page for more information

 My Stats are X/Y/Z. Are These Any Good?

 All of our secondary stats are very close in value with Intellect better than all of them by a significant margin.
 If you are wearing your highest Item Level gear, your specific secondary stat breakdown will not drastically impact your ability to perform in any content.

 Do DPS trinkets / Legendaries / Racials help increase my Atonement healing?

 In Legion, they used to, but they no longer contribute to your Atonement healing and thus are not worth considering, unless you are focused on increasing your DPS for competitive Mythic+.

 How Much Haste Should Discipline Priest have? / Is There a Haste Cap for for Discipline Priest?